 While it might be pretty portable, the Dewalt 20V MAX Vacuum felt a bit noisier than typical.
 But then, this could also be because, while using it, it was closer to us than regular vacuums.

-Since we knew it ran on batteries, the relatively low power consumption didn’t surprise us too much.
+Since we knew it ran on batteries, the relatively low power consumption didn’t surprise us.
 Initially, we imagined the potential costs of replacing the batteries when necessary.
-But since it can also runs on AC electricity, that may not be an issue.
+But that may not be an issue since it can also run on AC electricity.

 The Loveless Ash Vacuum Cougar+ is the best for warm ash.
-When we tested it, there were no signs of tenderness, immediately and long after it drew some warm ash into it.
-So, if you are not willing to wait too long before cleaning the ash in your wood burning stoves, then you may love this.
+When we tested it, there were no signs of tenderness; immediately and long after, it drew some warm ash into it.
+So, you may love this if you are not willing to wait too long before cleaning the ash in your wood-burning stoves.

-The manufacturer mentioned that this product can handle some heat if you do mistakenly vacuum hot ash.
+The manufacturer mentioned that this product can handle heat if you mistakenly vacuum hot ash.
 So, we tried it out on some hot ash after letting it cool from the warm ash.
-True to their words, the heat did not damage the vacuum in anyway.
+True to their words, the heat did not damage the vacuum in any way.
 But we got the sense that things went fine because we used a limited amount of hot ash.
-So, we do not advise that you use this one any volume of hot ash (small or large).
+So, we do not advise that you use any volume of hot ash (small or large).

-We didn’t get the same level of air quality while cleaning with this vacuum cleaner as we would from one that uses a HEPA or ULPA filter.
-But the air quality was in no way bad, we had just seen better from some of the others.
+We didn’t get the same air quality while cleaning with this vacuum cleaner as we would from one that uses a HEPA or ULPA filter.
+But the air quality was in no way bad, and we had just seen better from some of the others.

-When indoors, the 6ft. cable and 5ft. hose was enough for us to roam from the wall outlet throughout most of the living room area.
-But outdoors, the combined length only allowed us go so far.
+When indoors, the 6ft. cable and 5ft. hose were enough for us to roam from the wall outlet throughout most of the living room area.
+But outdoors, the combined length only allowed us to go so far.

 From what we observed, the suction of this device is more than enough for us to classify it as a good ash vacuum cleaner for most domestic purposes.
 Be it a wood-burning stove, pellet stove, fireplace, or oven, you can get your cleaning done within minutes.

 While it may have been promoted as relatively noiseless, we didn’t really notice too much difference in the noise levels compared to the rest.
-So, don’t hold your breathe about that.
+So, don’t hold your breath about that.

 We saw one of the lowest power consumption with this one.
 When we used it for a 10-minute period, the energy consumption was about 0.13 kWh.